-The Boys & Girls Club of Kenosha Youth Employment Program is a job training program for youth and young adults ages 14-24.
+The Boys & Girls Club of Kenosha Youth Employment Program is a job training program for youth.
 These young individuals interested in career exploration, training, and work experiences work with local businesses and/or local technical schools to develop job skills that enable them to have better opportunities in the future.
 Participants attend workshops to increase employment and life skills as needed.
 Members also receive various services such as mentoring, counseling, tutoring and much more.

 Summer Youth Employment Program Details